 In a bid to boost consumer acceptance, car companies sometimes offer CVT-equipped cars with shift paddles that select preprogrammed ratios to mimic the gears in a regular automatic.
 Not every motorist will appreciate living with a CVT.
 Our advice is to try before you buy, and make sure you use it in many different scenarios, not just around the block.
 You may not notice what it’s doing behind the scenes to keep you move it, or you may completely hate it.

 CVTs are in countless cars on the Japanese market, and they’re becoming increasingly common in the United States.
 The Subaru Crosstrek, the Mitsubishi Outlander Sport, and the Honda CR-V are among the models that come with a CVT.
 Additionally, some performance cars — notably the Subaru WRX — offer a CVT instead of a standard automatic.

 Which transmission is right for me?

 Folks who enjoy driving with manual transmissions will be saddened by their lack of longevity in the car industry.
-Many U.S. automakers are decreasing the number of manual transmissions they produce, making manual transmission a luxury for avid drivers who consider manual shifting not only fun but superior.
-There are still a few relatively affordable cars that still offer a stick shift, including the Volkswagen GTI, the Subaru Impreza, the Mazda MX-5 Miata/Fiat 124 Spider siblings, and the Toyota 86.
-There are also options available to those with bigger budgets, including the BMW M3, the Porsche 911, and the Jaguar F-Type also come with a manual transmission, though you might have to special-order one.
+Many U.S. automakers are decreasing the number of manual transmissions they produce, making manual transmission a luxury for active drivers.
+Thankfully, there are still a few affordable cars on the market that offer a manual transmission.
+These include the Volkswagen GTI, the Subaru Impreza, the Mazda MX-5 Miata/Fiat 124 Spider siblings, and the Toyota 86.
+There are also options available to those with bigger budgets, including the BMW M3, the Porsche 911, and the Jaguar F-Type, although you may have to special-order one.